jordan336/MP2_Multicasting/README.md

 - delay time in milliseconds, must be positive
 - drop_rate must be [0, 100]
 - must have all ids present in chatroom or infinite timeouts...
+- VERBOSE (defined in multicast.h) is a flag to display extra output
+- ORDERING (defined in multicast.h) is a flag to determine the type of ordering used
+    - 0 Total ordering
+    - 1 Causal ordering

 Config File
 ===========